5T33Z0/OC-Little-Translated/15_RAM/README.md

 3. Save the data as a .txt file so you can access it later from within macOS

 ### Using Linux (recommended)
-Using Linux is recommended because the command used under Windoesdoesn't show the `AssetTag`.
-Listed below are the instructions to to tun a live version of Linux from a USB flash drive directly from an .iso
+Using Linux is recommended because the command used under Windows doesn't show the `AssetTag`.
+Listed below are the instructions to run a live version of Linux from a USB flash drive directly from an .iso, so you don't need to install Linus or create a USB installer.

 1. Prepare a USB Flash Drive with [Ventoy](https://github.com/ventoy/Ventoy)
 2. Download the .iso for a Linux distro of your choice (like Ubuntu or Zorin, etc.)